 - Our deputy designated safeguarding leaders are: Mr Parkhouse and Mrs Greenwood

 Find out how we identify children with SEND and the provision that we put in place to help meet their needs.

 Who to speak to

-The Special Educational Needs Co-ordinator in the federation is Miss J Oakes.
-If you have any questions about SEND then please do not hesitate to come into school and speak to her.
+If you have any questions about SEND then please do not hesitate to come into school and speak to May or Jo.

 The SEND Information Report has been written as a response to the Local Offer and this outlines what we provide as a school to all children with an identification of SEND.